 If I join the Discover network, what research will I be involved with?

-We will send you opportunities to take part in studies being run by us and our partners.
+We will send you emails about opportunities to take part in research studies being run by us and our partners.
 These will all be based around the autism community's top priorities such as mental health, language and communication and physical health.

 What should I expect from the research?
 Will it involve medication or people in white coats?